 Direct mail is the most common lead source and some of the best Medicare Supplement leads for agents.
 Here’s how to generate Medicare Supplement insurance leads using direct mail:

-- Pick your territory and buy your list from a turning 65 database (T-65).
+- Pick your territory and buy your list from a T-65 Lead database.

 - Choose a format, typically a tri-fold self-mailer or lead cards.